VHDL/PoC/README.md

 #### PoC requires:
  -  A [supported synthesis tool chain][2111], if you want to synthezise IP cores.
- -  A [supported simulator too chain][2112], if you want to simulate IP cores.
+ -  A [supported simulator tool chain][2112], if you want to simulate IP cores.
  -  The **Python 3** programming language and runtime, if you want to use PoC's infrastructure.
  -  A shell to execute shell scripts:
     -  **Bash** on Linux and OS X